Setting up Git using the terminal

 5. Doing your first commit

-There are two stages of committing your changes.
-The first is to select the specific files with changes you want to commit, called ‘staging’.
-The second is to commit all the changes in ‘staging’.
+There are 2 stages of committing your changes.
+The 1st is to select the specific files with changes you want to commit, called "staging".
+The 2nd is to commit all the changes in "staging".

 Add all files that have changes by running: